 Why it’s important to include metrics

-Adding metrics when writing your skills and achievements creates a more compelling story about yourself and your background.
+Adding metrics when writing your skills and bullets creates a more compelling story about yourself and your background.
 Your job is to make it as easy as possible for the person reading a resume to choose you to move forward in the interview process.

-Metrics based achievement example
+Metrics based bullet example

 What not to do: Work with tech team to increase website traffic